Frequently Asked Questions

 • Is clear about how local residents are likely to benefit.

-For larger grants, a small panel of University staff involved in communications, social responsibility and community engagement will judge bids alongside someone from a local external organisation that represents the third sector.
+For larger grants, a panel of University staff and students involved in communications, social responsibility and community engagement will judge bids alongside someone from a local external organisation that represents the third sector.
 Panel members are required to declare conflicts of interest and do not mark applications where these arise.

-We aim to let you know within six weeks after the closing date for submitting applications.
-If you apply for up to £500 at any time of year via our micro-grant scheme, we aim to let you know within one month.
+We aim to let you know within six to eight weeks after the closing date for submitting applications.
+If you apply for a micro-grant, we aim to let you know within four to six weeks.

 For projects funded by the Community Grants Scheme, you should aim to start your project around four months after the deadline.